richardtoddstafford/reading-scholarly-articles/README.md

   * Create Humanities article
 * Create annotations for every field
 * Change colorscheme
-* Use a simpler font
 * Make annotation triggers more visually distinctive
 * Flesh out homepage text & documentation
-* Make the 'return home' icon a little more distinct
-* Add a copyright notice at the bottom of each article

 ## Setup